 Buko Juice in a Shell

-Buko Juice in a shell, is just a fresh coconut with coconut juice.
+Buko Juice in a shell is just a fresh coconut with coconut juice.
 It is hands down my favorite drink to get in the Philippines.
 If you have had coconut water in the Philippines, similarly that is what this tastes like.
 In particular, what I like most about Buko Juice is being able to scrape out the coconut pieces on the inside and eat them.

 Instead of Starbucks Coffee (which they still have in many of the major cities of the Philippines such as Manila and Cebu City), this is the Philippines version of Starbucks Coffee.
 Be sure to check out some of their cute little places.

 This is the most popular hard alcohol in the Philippines.
-Tanduay is a very popular that you will see signs and ads of this brand scattered all over the Philippines.
+Tanduay is very popular that you will see signs and ads of this brand scattered all over the Philippines.

-Same brand as the Rhum but this drink tastes similar to a Mike’s Hard Lemonade.
+This is the same brand as the Rhum but this drink tastes similar to a Mike’s Hard Lemonade.
 This drink is absolutely delicious and refreshing for those hot and humid nights in the Philippines.

 Desserts to Try:

-Suman is my Favorite dessert of the Philippines which is a sweet sticky rice wrapped in bananas leaves.
+Suman is my Favorite dessert of the Philippines which is sweet sticky rice wrapped in bananas leaves.
 Sometimes it is filled or covered with ube, but often times it isn’t.